 - If you want to network, find me or another “Susie” (we’ll all have badges) and we can introduce you around.
 Many of our participants are “regulars” and will welcome newbies into their group.

 - Bring your ID so you can get into our after-parties.
-You 21+ to get into any bar in the City.
+You need to be 21+ to get into any bar in the City.

 - Bring a camera – regular, flip, HD, whatever.
 Hilarity usually ensues, and you don’t want to miss it.